 Elementary Logic

-The science of reasoning using symbols and operators
+The science and mathematics of reasoning

 Beginner